 Fort Myers Beach is a short 20-minute drive from Southwest Florida International Airport (RSW); and my first stop.
-From here I can access Estero Island, a 7 mile long strip with pristine beach.
+From here I can access Estero Island, a 7-mile long strip with a pristine beach.

 A must see attraction, before you hit the beaches, is the Edison Ford Winter Estates.